psychstatistics/psychstatistics.github.io/about.md

 1. Analysis of zero-inflated, positively skewed data.
 2. The performance of clustered standard errors versus multilevel models in the analysis of multilevel zero-inflated count data.
+3. Open access meta-analysis archive.
+4. Non-parametric Bayesian models for the analysis of longitudinal physical activity data.
+5. Meta-analysis of intraclass correlations.

+## Book

+1. Writing a Research Paper (APA Press).
+Part of a broader series of short books aimed at introductory, lower division psychology courses.
+This book will walk the reader through the process of writing a research paper.